 - Jerky – Beef, pork or chicken jerky can give you a quick boost of energy.
 It’s not for everyone, but some people simply crave protein!
 Most jerky contains high amounts of sodium, so this can be an occasional treat.
 Beware spicy or flavored jerky, which can give you stomach discomfort on a long walk.

 - Fruit – when in doubt, grab an easy carry, easy to eat fruit like an apple or banana.
 It can give you a burst of energy from healthy carbs.
 Just make sure there’s an easy place to throw out that messy banana peel or apple core!

 - Powdered peanut butter with a few slices of apple or banana – Power up your fruit snack!
 Powdered peanut butter doesn’t even have to be mixed with water.
 It can be put into a sealable sandwich bag with a few slices of fruit.
 Shake the bag, and the powder will attach to the fruit which makes for an easy to prepare, quick snack on the run, or in this case, walk.

-Make your next walk a heart-healthy one and treat your body to snack options that will help get you past the finish line.
+Treat your body to smart, healthier snack options that will help get you past the finish line.
+Snacking the right way can help tide you over before meals, give you the nutrients you need and fit well into a comprehensive healthier eating plan.
 Fuel up to get more steps and get more active!